julp/haytni/guides/installation.md

 #### Immediate (synchronous)

-You should probably avoid this since sending an email can takes some time, blocking the user/HTTP request meanwhile.
+You should probably avoid this since sending an email can take some time, blocking the user/HTTP request meanwhile.
 If you really want to adopt this behaviour, set `strategy: Haytni.Mailer.ImmediateDeliveryStrategy` in lib/your_app/mailer.ex:

 ```elixir
 # lib/your_app/mailer.ex